gabrielblins/SimpleMineSweeper/README.md

 # SimpleMineSweeper
-A simple MineSweeper made for training.
+A simple MineSweeper made using p5.js library.
+Just for training :)